bheisler/criterion.rs/book/src/user_guide/command_line_options.md

 * To disable plot generation, use `cargo bench -- --noplot`
 * To only run the measurements, without saving, analyzing or plotting the results, use `cargo bench -- --measure-only`.
 This is useful when profiling the benchmarks, to reduce the amount of unrelated clutter in the profiling results.
 * To save a baseline, use `cargo bench -- --save-baseline <name>`.
 To compare against an existing baseline, use `cargo bench -- --baseline <name>`.
 For more on baselines, see below.
+* To test that the benchmarks run successfully without performing the measurement or analysis (eg. in a CI setting), use `cargo bench -- --test`.

 ## Baselines